 A for-profit corporation may be non-stock for several reasons:

 - The corporation may be formed for a single, short-term purpose or a specific transaction.
-For example, the corporation may be formed to build an office building or other construction project.
+For example, the corporation may be formed to build an office building or another construction project

 Who are the Owners of a Non-stock Corporation?